zwave-js/zwave-js-ui/docs/getting-started/other-methods.md

 npm install -g pm2
 ```

-Create a file named `ecosystem.config.js` with the following content:
+Create a file named `ecosystem.config.js` with the following content (change the paths to match your system):

 ```js
 module.exports = {